RDBMS

 Prerequisites

-This section lists the prerequisites to establish a connection between the connector and OvalEdge Application.
+The following are the prerequisites to establish a connection between Delta Lake and OvalEdge:

 Connection Validation